Darwin's Frogs and Midwife Toads: Facts and Reproduction

 In recent times, another species of Darwin's frog lived in Chile.
-The frog was called the Chile Darwin's frog or the northern Darwin's frog and had the scientific name Rhinoderma rufum.
+The frog was called the Chile or Northern Darwin's frog and had the scientific name Rhinoderma rufum.
 The IUCN Red List classifies this frog as critically endangered, but no members of the species have been seen since around 1980.
 Many researchers believe that the frog is extinct.

 The common midwife toad is brown or grey in colour and is covered by darker bumps.
 Its underside is light grey or white.
 Midwife toads are small, but they are larger than Darwin’s frogs.
 They may reach 5.5 cm in length (2.2 inches).

 Unlike the long, thin tongue of many other amphibians, the tongue of midwife toads is round and flattened.
-Midwife toads belong to a family called Discoglossidae, which also includes the painted frogs.
+The toads belong to the family Discoglossidae, which also includes the painted frogs.

 Life of the Common Midwife Toad

 When a toad is alarmed, such as by being attacked or handled, the "warts" on its skin produce a poison with a strong and unpleasant smell.
 This poison helps to protect the toad from its predators.
-It doesn’t seem to affect humans, although it’s not a good idea for someone to touch their eyes right after handling a midwife toad.
+It doesn’t seem to affect humans, although it’s not a good idea for someone to touch their eyes right after handling one of the animals.

 The Mallorcan midwife toad lives only on the island of Majorca.
 The toad is making a comeback after being close to extinction.

 Eggs and Tadpoles

 After amplexus, the female releases her eggs and the male fertilizes them with his sperm.
 He then coils the string of eggs around his hind legs.
 He carries the string around with him for twenty to fifty days.
 If the weather is very dry, the male may dip the eggs into water to moisten them The male may mate with more than one female and carry more than one strand of eggs.